wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 #### Don't forget to star this project if you like it!

 ## Update
-* [20181030] Might need to return this laptop back to Lenovo and get a new one.
-Mine trackpad isn't behaving well.
+* [20181030] Uploaded BOOT4.0 which installed most KEXT into S/L/E. See "./KernalExtentions/".
-* [20181030] Uploaded INSTALL4.0 and BOOT post installations. iGPU weird with injected ioreg and fakeid on intelGFX.
+* [20181029] Uploaded INSTALL4.0 and BOOT3.0 post installations. iGPU weird with injected io-reg and fakeid on intelGFX.
 * [20181028] Clover have UEFI64Driver support FileVault2.
 Still, make sure you get everything else working first.
 * [20181027] ~~DO NOT USE FILEVAULT!!!
 100% DISK BREAK AFTER REBOOT GUARANTEED.~~
 * [20181027] Officially starting this project because I bought a Thinkpad X1E.